 Lemon and honey has been a go-to remedy for centuries.
 Citrus is a valuable source of immune-boosting vitamin C, while honey will soothe a tickly throat.
 To your mug or flask, squeeze in the juice from half a lemon, drop in the rind, and top up with just-boiled water and a generous teaspoon of honey.
-Try: Hive & Keeper Raw Honey
+Try: British Hilltop Honey.

 2. Turmeric tea

 Turmeric is a wonderfully functional food, with antiviral properties that are great for fighting colds.
 Add black pepper to make it work more effectively.
 To your mug, put some peeled and sliced fresh turmeric, a little fresh ginger, a pinch of black peppercorns and a slice of lemon.
 Add hot water, leave to infuse for a minute, then enjoy.
-Alternatively, try M*lkman’s turmeric cashew mlk, infused with cinnamon and ginger to create a delicious alternative milk drink with a host of energy-boosting benefits.
+Alternatively, try Pukka Herbs’ Turmeric Gold Tea bags, infused with Suoi gang green tea and lemon for quick drink with a host of energy-boosting benefits.
 Read more here on why turmeric is good for you and how to cook with it.

 3. Garlic broth

 Garlic is naturally antibacterial and antiviral.
 Make a garlic broth to help fight unwanted colds.
 Sauté 4 chopped garlic cloves in a pan with a little oil.
 Add 330ml organic beef bone broth.
 Gently simmer for 20 minutes, pour into a mug or flask and enjoy.

 Green tea is antioxidant, anti-microbial and anti-inflammatory (particularly useful for an irritated, inflamed nose).
 The key is to use slighter cooler water.
 Stop the kettle just before it boils, wait a minute, then add to green tea.
 Hold the steaming cup under your nose to help to clear your airways.
 Try our organic Sencha green tea.